A Guide to Faculty Applications

 The cost of a faculty is met by the diocese, except for private petitions and those made by a parish retrospectively, ie to seek permission for works already carried out.

-The DAC Secretary will be able to advise if a faculty is required as some minor items do not need one.
+The Church Buildings team will be able to advise if a faculty is required as some minor items do not need one.

 Using the faculty process

-You can download a step by step guide to the faculty process here.
+- You can view a simple overview of the faculty process here.